Schneison/Robot/mainpage.md

 ---
 ## Program Execution
-This project makes heavy use of the "Makefile" shame for compilation, link and flashing to the board.
+This project makes heavy use of the "Makefile" scheme for compilation, link and flashing to the board.
 Additionally, we use [Doxygen](https://doxygen.nl/) to generate the corresponding documentation for the **C** files.

+To execute one of the following targets cust call 'make ***target name***'.
+If you call just 'make' if will automatically performe the 'all' target.

 The following targets are defined in the makefile:
 - `all`